bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-accessibility.md

 # Overview

+The province of Ontario is one of the first in establishing a goal and time-frame for accessibility.
+The BigBlueButton project aims to comply with the proposed accessibility guidelines, enabling individuals with disabilities the ability to use the web application.
+To be a bit more specific, we ensure that users are able to perceive, understand, navigate, interact and contribute using the HTML5 client.

+Based on the scope of the project, focus has been placed on disabilities related to visual, auditory and motor impairments.

-We designed the BigBlueButton HTML5 client to be accessible to as many users as possible regardless of any underlying disability.
-Screen reader compatibility has been provided for two of the most popular and widely used software solutions currently on the market.
+We have designed the BigBlueButton HTML5 client to be accessible to as many users as possible regardless of any underlying disability.

-  * NVDA (Open Source Software)
-  * JAWS (Paid Software)

-Keyboard support has also been provided so that users can interact with all interactable elements of the client via keyboard only.
+Keyboard and screen reader support, in particular the open source NVDA screen reader, but also JAWS, the markets leading paid software.

+There are a few minor controls within the client that are not fully accessible, The colour picker in the closed caption settings for example.

-## Keyboard Example : Send a Public message when client first loads
+#### Keyboard Example : Send a Public message when client first loads

 * Close audio modal
   1. Tab